About Rural Oklahoma Birth & Wellness Initiative

 Supporting Providers and Prenatal Care

-These trainings focus on strengthening prenatal support beyond medical care, understanding social and structural barriers to health, appropriate referral to community-based supports, and effective collaboration with doulas.
-Our goal is to strengthen alignment between clinical systems and community-based care.
+These trainings focus on understanding social and structural barriers to maternal health, strengthening referral pathways to community-based supports, and improving collaboration between clinical providers and doulas.

 Growing Leadership From Within Communities

 Many of our doulas are also nurses, social workers, mental health professionals, nonprofit leaders, and individuals with lived experience.
-They bring this knowledge into their work and help educate the systems they are already part of.

 Organizational Development and Nonprofit Incubation